 In the Spring of 1163, with King Louis VII and Pope Alexander III present, the construction of Notre-Dame de Paris began.
 In 1345, it was completed.
 If only Vancouver high-rises took that long to build.
-On April 15th, 2019, a fire destroyed the roof, spire, and much of the interior.
+On April 15th, 2019, a fire destroyed the roof, spire, and much of the interior, Roof and gutter cleaning, this involves pressure washing and debris, leaves, straw, and other foliage removals.
+We are insured to do a thorough and clean job, leaving your gutters looking pristine and new find the services from GutterAdvantage-PA.com.
 People are understandably saddened by the destruction of such an important architectural and cultural piece of our world.
 But honestly, I don’t wish for its return.

 The moral considerations of where the funding of the repair should come from is not my concern here.
 The fact of the matter is that Notre-Dame de Paris will be repaired one way or another.
 My concern is what will be built to replace what has been destroyed.
 Since the fire, people have expressed their heartbreak and sympathy for the people of Paris.
 Notre-Dame is a symbol that, as Interior Minister Christophe Castaner put it, “is part of those references of our history, of what we have in common, of what we share.”
 Yes, people truly value this cathedral—unlike the Eiffel Tower which, if we are honest, nobody really cares about and the Arc de Triomphe which, at this point, is only there to justify a really, really big traffic circle.